mvanthoor/rustic-book/src/board_representation/game_history.md

    save the entire board or the game state.
-Saving just the move is very fast. the problem with this method though is that it needs to not only undo the move, but also incrementally undo all the associated data, such as the Zobirst Key, Phase and PSQT values, castling, and the en-passant square.
+Saving just the move is very fast. the problem with this method though is that it needs to not only undo the move, but also incrementally undo all the associated data, such as the Zobrist Key, Phase and PSQT values, castling, and the en-passant square.
 This will take extra work and calculation on top of reversing the move, so restoring a board can still be slow.
 3. The last option is to save the game state, and include the move that was